 The Lodger Commentary

-I’ve written and will narrate a full 84-minute feature commentary on 20th Century Fox’s The Lodger (1944), widely considered the greatest “Jack the Ripper” movie that Hollywood ever made.
+My commentary to accompany Kino Lorber’s DVD release of 1944’s The Lodger was completed in late July.
+It’s a full 84-minute feature commentary on the 20th Century-Fox movie, widely considered the greatest “Jack the Ripper” film that Hollywood ever made.
 Laird Cregar is also considered the greatest of all cinema “Rippers” – and of course, the commentary includes some colorful stories from my upcoming book Hollywood Ripper: The Rise and Fall of Laird Cregar.
-The commentary will include a wealth of behind-the-scenes stories about the making of this classic melodrama.
+DVD release date is November 22, 2016.

 Cat People Commentary